Chiral higher-spin symmetry of the celestial twistor sphere: Higher-spin correlation functions and form factors

-From the above, it is easy to notice that if an external higher-spin current has a non-trivial $SU(2)_-$ charge, it typicaly implies that the form factors contain loop contributions.
-We also note that the double poles $\frac{1}{z^2}$ in the above OPEs can be identified with the double poles usually appear in the one- or two-loop integrands of Yang-Mills or QCD, cf. \cite{Bern:2005ji}.
+We note that the double poles $\frac{1}{z^2}$ in the above OPEs can be identified with the double poles usually appear in the one- or two-loop integrands of Yang-Mills or QCD theories \cite{Bern:2005ji}.